plforacle/heatwave-lakehouse/load-csv-data/load-csv-data.md

     <copy>select * from delivery_orders limit 5;</copy>
     ```

     a.
-Join the  with othe table in the schema
+Join the delivery_orders table with other table in the schema

     ```bash
     <copy> select o.* ,d.*